CalHenry/commit-ai/README.md

 1. gather informations about the changes (git diff)
 2. pass this information to the llm (runs with ollama)
 3. AI creates a commit message
+4. message is validated by Pydantic
-4. Message is displayed in a TUI and is editable
+5. message is displayed in a TUI and is editable
   - **ctrl-s** to accept --> do the commit
   - **escape** --> do nothing and quit